-Since arriving back in the UK I have been using an Artisan EV1200 for my daily commute from home to Artisan HQ on the Wirral peninsula, roughly a 12 mile round trip.
+Recently I have been using my Artisan EV1200 for my daily commute from home to Artisan HQ on the Wirral peninsula, roughly a 12 mile round trip.
 I have found it incredibly useful and a perfect way to avoid the invariable morning commuter traffic that typically plagues such a journey.

 So, today I had an appointment in Liverpool, a trip that usually takes much longer than it should due to the bottlenecks in the traffic that occur at the tunnels under the Mersey, so I decided to take the EV1200 and compare it to other options available.